tgstoecker/A2TEA.Workflow/README.md

 # To do:
 - muscle install and use instead of maaft; also mamba install -c anaconda gmp (The GNU multiprecision library)
 - remove usage of chunks? with coreutils split - e.g. on the cluster this is/can not be installed
 - add adapter removal support
+- ? picard/samtools for duplicate removal
 - option for installation of all software and dependencies during runtime
 - combination analyses of diff. exp. and orthologous groups
 -> R shiny overlay(?) integrating the data (+ GO analysis) and making them explorable (trees, etc.)